Twelve (novel): Plot summary

 Andrew wakes up and decides to get a haircut.
-He does, then at home decides he looks bad.
+He does, then at home decides that he looks bad.
 He decides to go to the party and resolves to get himself drunk.

 Chris goes out and buys toiletries and condoms, thinking that tonight will be the night that he loses his virginity.
 He goes home and throws out his collection of pornography.

 Timmy and Mark Rothko call White Mike for more weed.
-They follow him to his house, much to his annoyance.
-He gives them their weed and they talk about birds.
-Mark Rothko and Timmy then go to the supermarket and smash a container of Marshmallow fluff.
+They follow him to his house.
+He gives them weed and they talk about birds.
+Timmy and Mark Rothko then go to the supermarket and smash a container of Marshmallow fluff.

-White Mike receives a call from his dad telling him Charlie is dead.
+White Mike receives a call from his dad saying that Charlie is dead.
 White Mike breaks down and wonders who could have done it.

 Jessica prepares for the party and to score more Twelve.

 At the party, Jessica gives her cell phone to a girl who beeps White Mike for weed.
 White Mike rushes over.

-Andrew and Molly meet in the kitchen and grow closer, deciding to head out for pizza when Lionel arrives.

-Lionel and Jessica go upstairs and she realises she does not have enough for a bag.
+Andrew and Molly meet in the kitchen and decide to head out for pizza when Lionel arrives.
+Lionel and Jessica go upstairs and she realises that she does not have enough for a bag.
 She offers to have sex with Lionel in exchange.

-White Mike arrives at the party and in a fit of rage trashes the house stereo.
+Furious, White Mike arrives at the party and trashes the house stereo.
 He punches Chris when Chris attempts to kick him out.

 He bursts in on Lionel and Jessica, who are having sex.
 Lionel pulls Charlie's revolver, which he took from the murder scene, on White Mike.
-White Mike realises Lionel killed Charlie and attacks him, only to be shot.
+Realising that Lionel killed Charlie, White Mike attacks him, only to be shot.

 The gunshot causes Claude to snap, and he leaves his room armed with his submachine gun and sword.
-He goes on a rampage, killing many of the partygoers including Mark Rothko, Timmy, Andrew and Molly.
+He goes on a rampage, killing many partygoers including Timmy, Mark Rothko, Andrew and Molly.
 After charging through the house, he steps outside and opens fire on the police, who fatally shoot him on the spot.

-An afterword by White Mike explains that he underwent surgery for his wound and survived.
-It also states that Hunter was cleared of all charges after the bullets from Lionel's gun were examined.
-He also explains that he is now studying in Paris and that he likes it better than New York.
+White Mike undergoes surgery for his wound and survives.
+Hunter is cleared of all charges after the bullets from Lionel's gun are examined.
+White Mike later starts studying in Paris.

-Inscription

-After the title page is the inscription, "Dedicated to my father."
-The next page reads, "Can we please all stand and have a moment of silence for those students who died?
-And can we now have a moment of silence for those students who killed them?"

 Film adaptation

 The novel was adapted into a 2010 film of the same name directed by Joel Schumacher and starring Chace Crawford, Kiefer Sutherland, Emma Roberts and 50 Cent.
-Hannover House distributed the film in the United States, opening in 231 theaters on September 6, 2010.
+Hannover House distributed the film in the United States, opening in 231 theaters on August 6, 2010.